Actions and Next Steps

 In addition, you should be mindful that nobody has yet assessed (or reassessed) the needs of the person and you may be relying on historical information or information from sources currently under significant strain or pressure to act.
 As such the information presented may or may not be an accurate reflection of the person's needs following an assessment.

-Interim support should therefore only be seen as a temporary measure to reduce risk of harm and support the person to a place in time where a needs assessment can be carried out and long term options explored and agreed with them.
+Interim support should therefore only be seen as a temporary measure to reduce risk of harm and support the person in the short term until a needs assessment can be carried out and long term options explored and agreed with them.
 As such, you should be cautious about providing interim Care and Support that may be problematic to cease following assessment.

 tri.x has developed a tool that can be used as required to support consistent decision making about the provision of urgent or interim support.